-Now that you know how file paths are constructed, you can always type them manually.
+Now that we know how file paths are constructed, we can always type them manually.
 However, typing file paths manually is tedious and error prone.
-Luckily, both Windows and MacOS have shortcuts that allow you to easily copy and paste file paths into R.
+Luckily, both Windows and MacOS have shortcuts that allow us to easily copy and paste file paths into R.

-On a Mac, right-click on the file you want the path for and a drop-down menu will appear.
+On a Mac, we right-click on the file we want the path for and a drop-down menu will appear.
 Then, click the

 Get Info menu option.

-Now, just copy the file path in the
+Now, we just copy the file path in the

-Where section of the get info window and paste it into your R code.
+Where section of the get info window and paste it into our R code.

-Alternatively, as shown below, you can right click on the file you want the path for to open the same drop-down menu shown above.
-But, if you hold down the
+Alternatively, as shown below, we can right click on the file we want the path for to open the same drop-down menu shown above.
+But, if we hold down the

 alt/option key the